marfoldi/UNO/ECLIPSE_HOWTO.md

-To import the project properly to Eclipse do the following:
+In order import the project properly to Eclipse do the following:
   - Install m2e-egit plugin from Eclipse Marketplace.

 Then the project can be pulled as follow: